 If you are looking for more hands-on activities for the classroom or home, below is a collection of my favorite and most popular fall and year round learning activities.

-From more STEM activities for kids to escape room puzzle ideas to printable resources for Halloween and pumpkin scavenger hunts, there is lots to keep kids busy and learning.
+From more STEM activities for kids to escape room puzzle ideas to more fall STEM ideas, there is lots to keep kids busy and learning.